benc-uk/angular-demoapp/README.md

 # Angular Demoapp
 This is a demo application written in Angular 4 using [Material Components](https://material.angular.io/).
 The backend API and server is written in Node.js, the persistent database is [Azure table storage](https://azure.microsoft.com/en-gb/services/storage/tables/)
 The app is based on the ['Tour of Heroes' tutorial](https://angular.io/tutorial) but has been modified and further developed.
 It's also based on a collection of goats rather than boring old super heroes.
+Why goats? because I like goats.

-The app demonstrates the following core aspects:
+The app demonstrates use of the following core aspects:
 - Angular 4
 - Material Components
 - Responsive design with FlexLayout